trickys-dev/docs-website/docs/stormworks/HRP/factions.md

 :::caution Have A Discord Server?

-Owners that have a Discord server for the faction they are running are required to have at least one admin in the server with the administrator permission.
+- Owners that have a Discord server for the faction they are running are required to have at least one admin from the main server in the server with the administrator permission.
+- The owner of the faction must be the owner of the Discord server.

 :::